 Proposals will be evaluated by a Competitive Selection Committee which will evaluate and rank proposals by Groups based on criteria listed below.
-The Competitive Selection Committee will be comprised of appropriate County personnel from various Departments with the appropriate experience and/or knowledge, striving to ensure that the Competitive Selection Committee is balanced with regard to both ethnicity and gender.
-The evaluation criteria are itemized with their respective weights for a maximum total of one thousand (1000) points per Competitive Selection Committee member, with thirty (30) additional points being available for bonus criteria, as indicated below:
+The Competitive Selection Committee will be comprised of appropriate County personnel from various Departments with the appropriate experience and/or knowledge, striving to ensure that the Competitive Selection Committee is balanced regarding both ethnicity and gender.
+The evaluation criteria are itemized with their respective weights for a maximum total of one-thousand five-hundred seventy (1570) points per Competitive Selection Committee member, with one-hundred fifteen (115) additional points being available for bonus criteria, as indicated below:

-Tec chnical Criteria Points 1.
-Proposed design and development concept for the project and its compatibility to the community and its residents, proposed amenities (Proposer Information Section 3), inclusive of massing, renderings and other architecture details.
-150 2.
-Innovative materials and cost-reducing construction systems approach (Proposer Information Section 3).
-20 3.
-Sustainability-focused approach in project design, building systems and site resiliency approach (Proposer Information Section 3).
-50 4.
-Project phasing, resident transfer or relocation and project development schedule/realistic timeline (Proposer Information Section 3).
-150 5.
-Proposed community and supportive services (Proposer Information Section 6).
-100

-6. Proposed CPTED best practices in the proposed development (Proposer Information Section 3).
-30 7.
-Proposed financial strategy including funding sources from Florida Housing Finance Corporation (FHFC) and others, as applicable, and firmness of financing commitments, Pro-forma, and proposed County participation in revenue and income streams (Proposer Information Section 4).
-8. Firm commitments for total number of Section 3 jobs to be created and breakdown by trade during construction and post-construction, strength of evidence and documentation (Proposer Information Section 5).
-90 9.
-Identity of Certified Section 3 businesses and other certified small and minority firms, women-owned enterprises and labor surplus area firms, that are part of the development team and additional firm commitment on number of participating subcontractors and suppliers that will be Certified Section 3 or other certified small and minority firms, women-owned enterprises and labor surplus firms (Proposer Information Section 5).
-60 10.
-Workload, Staffing and Capacity (Proposer Information Section 7).
-50 Technical Points 850 Revenue Criteria Points 12.
-County participation in revenue and income streams (Form 1 - Revenue and Income Streams Proposal).
-150 Total Points 1000 Bonus Criteria Points Additional Capacity Generator (Proposer Information Section 8) (YES - 20; NO - 0) 20 Proposer's Section 3 Pre-Certification by PHCD (YES - 10; NO - 0) 10 Total Bonus Points 30 Total Points with Bonus 1030
+Technical Criteria Points 1.
+Proposed design and development concept for the project and its compatibility to the community and its residents, proposed amenities (Proposer Information Section 3), inclusive of massing, renderings, and other architecture details.
+2. Innovative materials and cost-reducing construction systems approach (Proposer Information Section 3).
+Sustainability-focused approach Section 3). in project design, building systems and site resiliency approach (Proposer Information 30 Project phasing, resident trans Information Section 3). fer or relocation and project development schedule/realistic timeline (Proposer 150 financial literacy, credit repair, portive services, to be formalized in a community benefits agreement, including 1) and other programs aimed at producing successful tenants; and 2) the development of a st the programs (Proposer Information Section 6).
+100 6.
+Proposed CPTED best practice es in the proposed development (Proposer Information Section 3).
+40 , cluding funding sources from Florida Housing Finance Corporation (FHFC) and others, as noting commitments, Pro-forma, and proposed County participation in revenue and income in Section 4).
+170 nber of Section 3 jobs to be created and breakdown by trade during construction and post- nce and documentation (Proposer Information Section 5).
+90 surplus area firms, that are par contractors and suppliers that usinesses and other certified small and minority firms, women-owned enterprises and labor to f the development team and additional firm commitment on number of participating subwill be Certified Section 3 or other certified small and minority firms, women-owned rms (Proposer Information Section 5).
+90 10.
+Workload, Staffing and Capacit y (Proposer Information Section 7).
+300 11.
+Adjacent property included in p roposal 200 12.
+Property within 1⁄2-mile radius in ncluded in proposal 50 Technical Points 1420 Revenue Criteria Points 12.
+County participation in revenue e and income streams (Form 1 - Revenue and Income Streams Proposal).
+150 Total Points 1570 Bonus Criteria Points Firm commitments of at least 30% of TDC from non-competitive funding sources, excluding 4% LIHTC 60 Additional Capacity Generator (Pro pposer Information Section 8) (YES - 20; NO - 0) 20 Proposer's Section 3 Pre-Certification by PHCD (YES - 10; NO - 0) High speed internet service provided inside RAD units at no cost to the residents of those units, for 20 years Total Bonus Points 115 Total Points with Bonus 1685